My 14 Days With Ubuntu

 Share

-I can’t consider it’s been two weeks already that I’ve used Ubuntu Linux exclusively.
+I can’t believe it’s been two weeks since I’ve used Ubuntu Linux exclusively.
 If I had to sum up the revel in one phrase, that phrase could be “pleasurable.”
-And my ordinary readers/listeners realize that I cannot sum something up in one word, so I will use this layout to provide a whole synopsis of my Ubuntu thoughts.
+My ordinary readers/listeners realize I cannot sum something up in one word, so I will use this layout to provide a synopsis of my Ubuntu thoughts.

 Minimum Requirements

 These modest machine requirements are what first drew me to Ubuntu.
-Compared with the monster hardware required to run Vista, Ubuntu offers new life to computers formerly concept ready for the scrap pile.
-The truth that Ubuntu is FREE on top of all that is just an advantage.
+Compared with the monster hardware required to run Vista, Ubuntu offers new life to formerly concept-ready computers destined for the scrap pile.
+Ubuntu is FREE.
+On top of all, that is just an advantage.

 Available Applications